 Coinsurance refers to the portion of a covered expense that you pay after you have met the deductible.
-For example, if the plan pays 90% of certain covered expenses, your coinsurance for these expenses is 10%.
+For example, if the plan pays 80% of certain covered expenses, your coinsurance for these expenses is 20%.

-The out-of-pocket maximum for services rendered in the network is \$3,000 (individual)/\$6,000 (family).
-This amount represents the most you will have to pay out of your own pocket in a calendar year for network services.
-This amount does not include penalties, charges above the MAA, prescription drug expenses, or services not covered under ChoicePlan 500.
-Once this out-of-pocket maximum is met, covered expenses are payable at 100% of the negotiated rate contracted with the Claims Administrator for the remainder of the calendar year.
-Beginning January 1, 2014, network copayments for medical services apply to the out-of-pocket maximums; once the out-of-pocket maximum has been satisfied, no additional network copayments will apply for the remainder of the plan year.
+The out-of-pocket maximum for medical services rendered in the network is \$3,000 (individual)/\$6,000 (family).
+This amount represents the most you will have to pay out of your own pocket in a calendar year for in-network services.
+This amount does not include penalties, charges above the MAA, prescription drug expenses, or services not covered under CP500.
+Once this out-of-pocket maximum is met, covered medical expenses are payable at 100% of the negotiated rate contracted with the Claims Administrator for the remainder of the calendar year.
+In-network copayments for medical services also apply to the out-of-pocket maximums; once the out-of-pocket maximum has been satisfied, no additional in-network medical copayments will apply for the remainder of the plan year.
+Prescription drug copays are subject to a separate out-of-pocket maximum.

-Eligible expenses within a family can be combined to meet the family out-of-pocket maximum, but no one person can apply more than the individual out-of-pocket maximum amount (\$3,000) to the family out-of-pocket maximum (\$6,000).
+Eligible medical expenses within a family can be combined to meet the family out-of-pocket maximum, but no one person can apply more than the individual out-of-pocket maximum amount (\$3,000) to the family out-of-pocket maximum (\$6,000).

-Not all expenses count toward your out-of-pocket maximum.
+Not all expenses count toward your medical out-of-pocket maximum.
 Among those that do not count are:

-- > Charges above MAA;

-- > Penalties;

-- > Prescription drug expenses; and

-- > Charges for services not covered under ChoicePlan 500.
+- > Charges above MAA; - > Penalties; - Prescription drug expenses (which count toward the separate prescription drug out-of-pocket maximum); and - > Charges for services not covered under CP500.